openworm/org.geppetto.docs/source/osxlinuxsetup.rst

 	``virgo shutdown.sh``

 For more info on Virgo's control scripts, see `here <http://eclipse.org/virgo/documentation/virgo-documentation-2.1.1.RELEASE/docs/virgo-user-guide/htmlsingle/virgo-user-guide.html>`_.

+Note that when you are running on Linux, there may be other services that are using Port 8080.

+Use the command:

+	``netstat -plten | grep java

+Then identify the process number and issue the following command to kill it:

+	``sudo kill -9 <process_number>

 With that you are basically done!
 So, fire up the *startup.bat* file, wait until its output stops, cross your fingers and point your browser to: